 Picking the perfect outfit for your engagement shoot can honestly seem like a daunting task.
 Let’s be real, here.
-The outfit selection process can be stressful.
+The engagement photo outfit selection process can be stressful.
 And unfortunately a quick search on Pinterest doesn’t always provide the results you may expecting (talk about information overload!).
 As an elopement photographer well-versed in color theory and styling, we’re here to help you sort through your closet to find the perfect outfit for your upcoming engagement session.

 Our guess is that you probably already have a million questions swirling around in your head.
 Where do you even begin to find the right engagement photo outfits?
-Should you and your boo wear matching colors?
+Should you and your partner wear matching colors?
 How casual is too casual?
 Which shoes make the most sense?
 These are the questions we hear all the time.
 As a team of adventure wedding and elopement photographers, we totally get it.
 Picking out the right outfits for your engagement shoot or adventure session is as much a science as it is an art, and we’re here to help demystify the whole process for you.